suzuito/chat001-web-angular/SMOKETEST.md

 #### RoomsComponent

 * Display "部屋がありません" if displayed rooms are nothing.
+* Display created room by other any users.
+* There is no private room in displayed rooms.
 * Change header title.
 * Accessing without query 'd' display rooms order by createdAt.
 * Accessing with query 'd=0' display rooms order by createdAt.